-A Guide To Create Effective Website Polls And Surveys To Increase Conversions
+A Guide To Creating Effective Website Polls That Increase Conversions

 - Posted in UX

 Over the past few years, the use of websites polls and surveys has become excessive and disruptive yielding valuable feedback.
 The reality is, many people are annoyed by them.
 However, there aren’t many ways to capture real-time responses while the customer is shopping or subscribing, or just browsing a site.

 At Invesp, we see value in periodically capturing customer feedback, and this is why Khalid says this;

 Polls are effective in their own way – they provide few data points from a large sample of people.
 So, they have their place in the optimization process.
 You just have to make sure that they are a small portion of the qualitative (user) research.

 But whenever we run a poll, we do not just go in blindly —our polls are well-thought-out and only appear to customers for a limited time.
 We are extra considerate of our timing and we make sure that we run them only when it is necessary.

 How do we determine the right time to run an online poll, you may wonder?